- See Key Performance Indicators »

 Percent of New Oil and Hazardous Substance Spills Not Needing Long-Term Remediation

 Analysis of results and challenges: Rapid containment and cleanup of oil and hazardous substance spills reduces impacts to public safety, public health, and the environment by reducing exposure to these contaminants.
-The Division of Spill Prevention and Response's goal is to control, contain, and remove spills as they occur in order to prevent extensive and costly damage to water sources, fish and wildlife, and adjoining properties.
+The Prevention and Emergency Response program's goal is to control, contain, and remove spills as they occur in order to prevent extensive and costly damage to water sources, fish and wildlife, and adjoining properties.
 Only the largest and most technically complex spill cleanups, such as those that involve groundwater contamination, are turned over to the Contaminated Sites Program for long-term remediation.
 In FY2014, only 18 spills, or 0.93% of new spills, will require long-term remediation.

 Target #2: No polluted waters.

 Analysis of results and challenges: The number of polluted waters is based on the Integrated Water Quality Monitoring and Assessment Report which Alaska is required to submit to the Environmental Protection Agency every two years under Clean Water Act section 305(b), including the latest report for 2012, which is awaiting EPA approval.
 Note that because of this two-year report cycle, this measure is updated every two years rather than annually, and we anticipate the preliminary report for 2014 will be available in early 2015.
 The number of polluted waters has slowly declined since FY2002, remaining relatively stable since FY2010.
 Generally, more waters have been restored than have become polluted.
 Although EPA’s approval of the 2012 Integrated Report is pending, the Report concludes that the trend of more waters being restored than becoming polluted continues.